-Use smart promotions
+1. Use smart promotions

 In today’s business landscape, data is the engine that drives all good marketing efforts.
 If you’re going to be at all effective at growing your golf course, you need to back up your strategy with powerful insights that can only come from accurate information.
 The days of lazily slapping tee time promotions on a website, newsletter, email, or print ad are over.

 Grasping what goes on in golfers’ minds involves analyzing their actions with powerful software.
 In-depth analysis and reporting tools let you accurately plan your marketing moves and measure their effectiveness.

-Make use of data and business intelligence reporting
+2. Make use of data and business intelligence reporting

 Data is crucial for informing your marketing decisions.
 You need to collect detailed data for each customer to be able to build a meaningful customer data profile.
 Once you can segment your customers based on data, you can understand their behaviour much better and determine what type of messaging is necessary to reach each group.